Apple Confirms Apple TV+, CBS All Access, SHOWTIME Bundle - The Mac Observer

 The First Apple TV+ Bundle Arrives

-The bundle allows customers to access the CBS All Access Commercial Free plan and SHOWTIME, alongside Apple TV+.
+The bundle allows customers to access the CBS All Access Commercial Free plan and SHOWTIME, alongside Apple’s original shows.
 Content from all three services is available online and offline, ad-free and on-demand, via the Apple TV app.
 Furthermore, subscriptions can b shared with up to six people with Family Sharing.

 Apple Originals, CBS, and Showtime